gtk-rs/gtk4-rs/book/src/gobject_signals.md

 {{#rustdoc_include ../listings/gobject_signals_1/src/main.rs:callback}}
 ```

-If we wanted to, we could have connected to it with the general (but much more verbose) method.
+If we wanted to, we could have connected to it with the general (but much more verbose) `connect_local` method.

 <span class="filename">Filename: src/main.rs</span>